What Do You Have To Disclose When Selling A House In The UK?

 It’s at this point that you should really approach your solicitor to help you work out what you need to legally disclose to your potential buyer.

-The standard conveyancing process will give the buyer protection, but you will need to answer the questions on the TA6 to give your buyer lots of information about your home that they would be unable to discover through standard searches or surveys.
+The standard conveyancing process will give the buyer protection, but you will need to answer the questions on the TA6 to give your buyer lots of information about your home that they would be unable to discover through the usual channels.

 TA6 Property Information Form